KaeruHiromiDev/Mixed-Messages/README.md

 # Mixed-Messages
 My first project I'm doing through Codecademy.
+This is a really basic coding project that I have some ideas to improve if I come back to it.
+HTML page that displays the sentence on button press.
+Ability to enter your own words into the sentence.
+Option to choose what type of sentence you are making.

 ## Overview